hyperledger-archives/grid-rfcs/0000-catalog.md

 * DeactivateProduct - toggles the "status" of a catalog_product to an inactive state
 * DiscontinueProduct - removes a catalog_product from all catalogs it's in

+The catalog_product operations scope will be local and global.
+Meaning AddProductsToCatalog will support adding products to a single, multiple, or all catalogs that an organization has.
+Same idea RemoveProductsFromCatalog, ActivateProduct, DeactiveProduct.

 ## Permissions

 Creation of a Grid Catalog is restricted to agents acting on behalf of the